 Business computer applications utilizing IBM or IBM-compatible hardware and microcomputer software including Windows, word processing, spreadsheet, graphics, database, Internet, and the integration of some or all of these processes.
+BSAD 107 may NOT be taken by Pre-Business Administration, Pre-Accounting, Business Administration, or Accounting majors.

-BSAD 131 - Survey of Business
+BSAD 131 - Survey of Business 3 hours